Jonathan Schoop: Algodoneros de Unión Laguna

+Dorados de Chihuahua

+On March 4, 2026, Schoop signed with the Dorados de Chihuahua of the Mexican League.

 International career

 Schoop played for the Netherlands national team at the 2011 Baseball World Cup, 2012 European Baseball Championship, 2013 World Baseball Classic, 2017 World Baseball Classic, the 2023 World Baseball Classic, 2024 WBSC Premier12, and 2025 European Championship.

 On January 10, 2024, Schoop was announced as part of the Willemstad Cannons roster that would represent Curaçao in the 2024 Intercontinental Series in Barranquilla, Colombia, though the series was canceled.
 Two days later, he was also named to the Curaçao Suns roster in the 2024 Caribbean Series in Miami.
+Schoop did not participate in the 2026 World Baseball Classic because he was held in custody over weapons charges.

 Personal life

 Schoop's brother, Sharlon Schoop, is also a professional baseball player.
 They have played together on the Dutch national team.

+In January 2026, he was arrested by Curaçao police on suspicion of possession of prohibited weapons.
+He was released from detention on February 28.